rssteachingstats/ukcots/content/home.md

 * *Registration opens*: 22 March, 2024
 * *Registration closes*: 31 May, 2024

-## Registration fee
+## Registration (now open)

+Registration is now open and can be done [here](https://rss.org.uk/training-events/events/events-2024/sections/ukcots-2024/).

-The conference registration fee is £160 for two days, and £100 for one day.
+The registration fee is £160 for two days, and £100 for one day.

 ## Conference mailing list